Staff

 Fern Katz

-Fern Rappaport Katz joined Chicago Sinai in 2012.
+Fern Rappaport Katz has been with us since 2012.
 She has an extensive background in early childhood education and special education as both a teacher and an administrator.
-Fern has a B.S.Ed from Northern Illinois University and an M.Ed from University of Illinois-Chicago, as well as an M.A. in Jewish Professional Studies from Spertus Institute for Jewish Learning and Leadership.
+Fern holds a Bachelor of Science in Education from Northern Illinois University and a Master’s in Education from University of Illinois-Chicago, as well as an M.A. in Jewish Professional Studies from Spertus Institute for Jewish Learning and Leadership.

 Fern finds joy in learning, teaching, and in Judaism, and believes we are all on a journey of exploration, discovery, and lifelong learning.